Herzberg Motivation Theory

 The two-factor theory (also known as Herzberg’s theory of motivation and hygiene and the dual-factor theory) states that there are certain factors at work that cause job satisfaction and that a separate set of factors causes dissatisfaction, all of which are an independent act from each other.
 It was developed by the psychologist Frederick Herzberg.
-This article has a well detailed information on the Herzberg theory of motivation definition, examples, pdf and other vital information.
+This article has well-detailed information on the Herzberg theory of motivation definition, examples, pdf, and other vital information.

 Definition of the Herzberg two-factor motivation theory